Netflix/vmaf/README.md

 ## Matlab Functionality

 Besides the Python/C/C++ part of the repository, we also introduced a number of algorithms that are implemented in Matlab.
 For example, users can calculate ST-RRED, ST-MAD, SpEED-QA, and BRISQUE.
 For more details, see the [Matlab Usage](resource/doc/matlab_usage.md) page for more details.

+## Report of VMAF Bad Cases

+Over time, we have received feedbacks on when VMAF's prediction does not reflect the expected perceptual quality of videos, either they are corner cases where VMAF fails to cover, or new application scenarios which VMAF was not initially intended for.
+In response to that, we have created the Google form to allow users to upload their video samples and describe the scenarios.
+The bad cases are valuable for improving future versions of VMAF.
+Users can opt in or out for sharing their sample videos publicly.
+Please submit the bad cases through [this link](https://docs.google.com/forms/d/e/1FAIpQLSdJntNoBuucMSiYoK3SDWoY1QN0yiFAi5LyEXuOyXEWJbQBtQ/viewform?usp=sf_link).

 ## References